mobxjs/mobx/docs/intro/concepts.md

 When using MobX there are no smart or dumb components.
 All components render smartly, but are defined in a dumb manner.
 MobX will simply make sure the components are always re-rendered whenever needed, and never more than that.

-So the `onClick` handler in the above example will force the proper `TodoView` to render as it uses the `toggle` action, but will only cause the `TodoListView` to render if the number of unfinished tasks has changed.
+So the `onClick` handler in the above example will force the proper `TodoView` component to render as it uses the `toggle` action, but will only cause the `TodoListView` component to render if the number of unfinished tasks has changed.
-And if you would remove the `Tasks left` line (or put that into a separate component), the `TodoListView` will no longer re-render when ticking a task.
+And if you would remove the `Tasks left` line (or put that into a separate component), the `TodoListView` component will no longer re-render when ticking a task.

-To learn more about how React works with MobX, read about it in [React integration](../react/react-integration.md).
+To learn more about how React works with MobX, check out [React integration](../react/react-integration.md).

 #### 3.4.
 Custom reactions

 You will need them rarely, but they can be created using the [`autorun`](../refguide/autorun.md#autorun), [`reaction`](../refguide/autorun.md#reaction) or [`when`](../refguide/autorun.md#when) functions to fit your specific situations.
-For example, the following `autorun` prints a log message each time the amount of `unfinishedTodoCount` changes:
+For example, the following `autorun` prints a log message every time the amount of `unfinishedTodoCount` changes:

 ```javascript
 /* a function that automatically observes the state */